On the Brownian separable permuton: Definitions

 \subsection{Extraction of permutations and trees from a signed excursion.}

 Let $(g,s)$ be a signed excursion.
 Recall that $x$ and $y$ are $g$-comparable if the minimum of $g$ on $[x,y]$ is reached at a unique point, and that point $b$ is a strict local minimum with $b\in(x,y)$.
-If $x_1,\ldots x_n$ are points of $[0,1]$, pairwise $g$-comparable, then we define
+We start by collecting elementary facts on comparability. \begin{lemma} Let $g$ be a CRT excursion and $s$ a sequence of signs. \begin{enumerate} \item Two leaves of $g$ are always $g$-comparable.
+Hence almost every pair of points in $[0,1]$ is $g$-comparable. \item The relation $\lhd_g^s$ is a strict partial order. \item For almost every $x,y\in[0,1]$,

+\end{enumerate} \end{lemma} \begin{proof} The first claim is immediate: between two leaves, the minimum of the function $g$ cannot be reached at the endpoints and consequently is reached at some unique point, which is a inner minimum of $g$.